l50/unm_ismart_presentation/1_vm_setup.md

 3. Install Docker

    Docker facilitates running containers.
-Containers are used to package applications and be able to run them anywhere.
+Containers are used to package applications, /b{and be able to run them anywhere.}

    While at first glance it may seem like a similar concept to a VM, there are a few key differences.
 VMs use a hypervisor to virtualize physical hardware, and each VM has a guest OS along with a virtual copy of the hardware needed by the OS to run.
-Containers on the other hand virtualize the OS, so each container only needs to provide an application and its libraries.
+Containers, on the other hand, virtualize the OS, so each container only needs to provide an application and its libraries.

    There's plenty more information on the internet that I encourage you to read.
 Containers are a big deal in the industry and won't be going anywhere anytime soon.